bwagenseller/bwagenseller.github.io/operating_systems/ubuntu/server_build.md

 cd /var/tmp/modules
 ```

 3\.
-Set https proxy (if you need to / if yo uare behind a firewall):
+Set https proxy (if you need to / if you are behind a firewall):

 ```
 export https_proxy=http://YOUR_PROXY_HERE:PORT